JurajLieskovsky/OptimalControl/src/LTI-Discretization.md

 ---

-If we use the first order approximation
+If we use the first two terms of the taylor expansion
 $$
 e^{Ah} = I + Ah + \frac{(Ah)^2}{2!} + \ldots
 $$